-On January 3, 2013, the Department of Homeland Security published a regulation allowing immediate family members of U.S. citizens who entered the U.S. without inspection, or are otherwise ineligible to adjust their status in the U.S. due to unlawful presence, to apply for “form I-601A provisional waivers” in the United States.
-Once their waivers are approved by the USCIS, they will be eligible to attend their appointments for immigrant visas (green cards) in their countries of origin.
+The Department of Homeland Security published a regulation allowing immediate family members of U.S. citizens who entered the U.S. without inspection, or are otherwise ineligible to adjust their status in the U.S. due to unlawful presence, to apply for an I-601A waiver in the United States.
+Once their waivers are approved by the USCIS, they will be eligible to attend their green card appointments in their countries of origin.

-The aim of this new program, which became effective on March 4, 2013, is to avoid having spouses and sons and daughters of U.S. citizens be separated from their families for months or even years while their waivers are pending.
+The aim of the I-601A program is to avoid having spouses and sons and daughters of U.S. citizens be separated from their families for months or even years while their waivers are pending.

 Now, these family members will obtain their waivers before departing the U.S., will be interviewed abroad, and will then return to their families in the U.S. within just a few days or weeks.

-I-601A Provisional Waivers is divided into the following topics:
+I-601A Waiver is divided into the following topics:

 Very Efficient and Professional!

 “I would like to thank the team of Carl Shusterman’s Office who took care of my application for naturalization.
 Everything went well and very fast!
 Very efficient and professional!”

 Read More Reviews